yandthj/HPC/docs/Documentation/Managing_Data/Transferring_Files/globus.md

 ??? abstract "Globus Online"
     Globus Online is a hosted service that allows you to use a browser to transfer files between trusted sites called "endpoints".
 To use it, the Globus software must be installed on the systems at both ends of the data transfer.
-The NREL endpoints are listed above.
+The NLR endpoints are listed above.

     1. Click Login on the [Globus web site](https://www.globus.org/).
 On the login